NOT JUST AN UNFORGETTABLE ZAMBIAN HORSE SAFARI

 Discover the secrets of one of Africa’s hidden gems on horseback, foot, boat and game drive vehicle on this eco-friendly adventure holiday.

-From Simalaha, you’ll head downstream to find Chundukwa River Lodge.
+Then head downstream to Chundukwa River Lodge.
 Set on a beautiful family-run ranch with luxury wooden chalets nestled in the foliage along the Zambezi River.
 This special place is filled with local craftsmanship, wonderful colourful fabrics and warm hospitality.
-Much of the food is grown on the farm or sourced from the local markets and community gardens and is simple yet elegant.
-Here you’ll feel like home, and it’s just a short stroll from your chalet to the horses grazing nearby.
 From your riverfront hideaway, you get to explore Zambia’s jewel, the mighty Victoria Falls.
 Explore this unique area with a tour of the falls, a sunset cruise or even a helicopter flight.
 And for those more daring – how about a swim in Devil’s Pool?

-Head to Zambia’s oldest and largest National Park, Kafue, to finish this epic safari holiday.
-Experience one of Southern Africa’s wildest and most remote reserves, far away from the crowds.
-Head out on game drives or walking safaris in the early morning and late afternoon to see the bush come to life.
-At Nanzhila Plains you have the opportunity to see 4 out of the Big 5 including lion, leopard, elephant and buffalo, as well as over 12 different antelope species.
-You also stand a chance of seeing other special wildlife species such as cheetahs, wild dogs, hyenas, servals and honey badgers on the late afternoon drives.
+Lastly, head to Zambia’s oldest and largest National Park, Kafue, to finish this epic safari holiday.
+You have the opportunity to see 4 out of the Big 5 including lion, leopard, elephant and buffalo, as well as over 12 different antelope species and an array of other wildlife.
 Indulge in sundowner drinks overlooking the plains, long conversations around the campfire, decadent meals under the stars and falling asleep to the sound of the wilderness.

 Open between July and January each year, once the flood waters recede.
 There are some set dates for the riding portion of this safari, but we can create tailor-made safaris around these dates, and even private rides for 4 or more people.
 Nanzhila Plains Camp can be substituted with Nanzhila Lake Camp (or combine both lodges on the 11-night package) Please enquire about exact dates and availability.